 Aligarh is a city located in the Aligarh district of India’s most populous state, Uttar Pradesh.
 The city is a significant learning centre and has many educational institutions to its credit including the famous Aligarh Muslim University.
 Aligarh has a long history and it is here that the battle of Ally Ghur was fought between the French and the British.

 Aligarh was earlier known as Kol, probably after the name of the original tribe that lived there.
-However, other versions have it that was named after a mountain or even a sage or demon.
-During the time of Mughal ruler, Ibrahim Lodhi, a fort by the name of Kol was built by Muhammad, son of Umar, who was the governor of Kol.
-The fort is today the main attraction of the city – however it is now known as the Aligarh Fort.
-The city changed various hands and over the journey it was rechristened as Muhammadgarh, Sabitgarh, Ramgarh, and finally Aligarh.
+However, other versions have it that it was named after a mountain or even a sage or demon.
+During the time of Mughal ruler, Ibrahim Lodi, a fort by the name of Kol was built by Muhammad, son of Umar, who was the governor of Kol.
+The fort is today the main attraction of the city—however, it is now known as the Aligarh Fort.
+The city changed various hands and over the journey it was rechristened as Muhammadgarh, Sabitgarh, Ramgarh and finally Aligarh.

 The city also has some notable museums including the Sir Syed Academy Museum, Chacha Nehru Gyan Pushp and the Hakim Karam Hussain Museum.
 In terms of places of worship, the Jama Masjid stands tall as does the Khereshwar Temple in Shivrajpur.
 The Jain community heads to the Teerthdham Mangalayatan, a complex which houses temples and centres for research also.

-Aligarh is also home to some famous dargahs, or the final resting places of sufi saints that were revered by both Hindus and Muslims.
+Aligarh is also home to some famous dargahs—the final resting places of sufi saints that were revered by both Hindus and Muslims.
 Baba Barchi Bahadur Dargah attracts a fair share of visitors who come to pay their respects and seek blessings for the fulfilment of their desires.
-Aligarh is also home to the Maulana Azad Library, which is the largest library in India and the second largest in Asia.
+Aligarh is also home to the Maulana Azad library, which is the largest library in India and the second largest in Asia.

 October to March happens to be the best time to visit Aligarh.